groundwater/nodejs-symposiums/2016-02-26-Errors/Round2/error-types-and-json-parse/README.md

 ## "Pattern Matching"

-One can "pattern match" on the return value (return null, undefined, or Error in exceptional cases assuming that these are not valid entries in collection).
+One can "pattern match" on the return value (return `null`, `undefined`, or `Error` in exceptional cases assuming that these are not valid entries in collection).

 ```js
 var val = foo.get(...)